akunna1/Using-MongoDB-Compass/README.md

 #### MongoDB-Compass Vs. MongoDB Atlas
 - MongoDB-Compass: the local version
-- MongoDB-Atlas: the online version
+- MongoDB-Atlas: the online version.
+Use to make and host a cluster online.
+It an be connected to MongoDB Compass through a connection string.

 #### Installing MongoDB Compass
 -  https://www.mongodb.com/try/download/community